Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 )

-Use on_failure_callback and on_retry_callback to post to Slack, open PagerDuty incidents, or file Jira tickets.
-A silent failure is strictly worse than a loud one.
+The on_failure_callback and on_retry_callback hooks should be used to post to Slack, open PagerDuty incidents, or file Jira tickets.
+A silent failure is strictly worse than a visible one.

 def notify_slack(context):